Anne Fleming ’05, a legal historian and professor at Georgetown University Law Center, died suddenly Aug. 26 from an embolism.

 “I will always be grateful to Anne for what she taught me about the life of a scholar.
 She was creative and meticulous, gracious and thoughtful.
 A few weeks ago I was re-reading her groundbreaking work on the Walker-Thomas case in preparation for a seminar.
 There’s a new lesson each time I return to Anne’s scholarship, and whenever I remember her calmness and kindness as a colleague.
 She was an extraordinary person.”

-Seth Stoughton, Climenko colleague and Associate Professor at South Carolina Law School:
+Seth Stoughton, Climenko colleague and associate professor at University of South Carolina School of Law:

-Sharon Jacobs ’09, Climenko colleague and Associate Professor at Colorado Law School:
+Sharon Jacobs ’09, Climenko colleague and associate professor at University of Colorado Law School:

 She left us far too soon.
 But Anne’s memory will be with me for the rest of my days, inspiring me to pursue work that matters and to live life with modesty and grace.”